nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Listing all tasks : _task_

+Use this command to see all the tasks in the module.

-Lists all tasks for the module, where done and undone tasks are separated.
+Done and undone tasks are separated.
 Undone tasks are sorted by earliest deadline.

 **Format:**<br>
 `task`